demirHayrettin/demirHayrettin/README.md

 - 👋 Hi, I’m Hayrettin.
-- 🌱 I’m currently learning typing code with Bilge Adam Academy.
+- 🌱 I’m currently learning and typing code with Bilge Adam Academy.
 - 📫 You can reach me with "hayrettind20@hotmail.com"

 <!---